 Journeys on this Train

-When we first experienced the new Danube Express private train, we knew it would jump to IRT's World’s Top 25 Trains list.
+When we first experienced the Danube Express private train, we knew it would jump to IRT's World’s Top 25 Trains list.
 The train started service with its gorgeous deluxe carriages in 2008.
 All itineraries either start or go through Budapest, Hungary, where the train is headquartered.
 One of the best itineraries is Istanbul to Prague, and one of the great developments for this train: all departures are guaranteed departures.
 This is great news for our guests.

 Latest News: Click here for Track 25, our blog, for the latest news on the Danube Express and other of our World's Top 25 Trains™.

 The lounge car is spacious, with room for most of the train’s passengers.
 The atmosphere is friendly, and the brandy—the local specialty—is tasty.
-Wine and beer on the train are included with the price of the journey; spirits are not included.
+House wine and beer on the train are included with the price of the journey; spirits are not included.
 The pianist is talented and jolly; the songbook on board seems two inches thick stuffed with every song you ever thought of singing.

 The itineraries are designed to take you to the heart of Central and Eastern Europe in comfort and style.
 The off-train sightseeing calls for plenty of walking, often over cobblestones and uneven pavement.
 None of the compartments on the train is handicapped accessible.
 Note that no drinks are included off the train except for water on the touring buses.
 Gratuities are not included in the price of your program.